nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Updating a project: `up`

 Updating a project allows users to partially update the target project using optional arguments.
 The user must specify the project name, and each argument, if specified, will be used to partially update the project.
 The output will confirm the update's success.

 **Compulsory Arguments**

 * `-pn project_name`
     * Name of the project to update.
-Case sensitive.
+Case-sensitive.

 **Optional Arguments**